-I never started this blog to make money, therefore never treated it like a business until late 2016.
+I never started this blog to make money and never treated it like a business until 2016.

 Actionable Advice: Before we begin, take action now and download the free How To Start A Profitable BlogPDF and learn how to monetize your blog from the beginning, how to save time and money when blogging, and the #1 resource I recommend to new bloggers.

 1. What made you want to go full-time on Fitnancials?